kentoapps/Ministagram/README.md

 I'd also like to use MotionLayout which is new feature of ConstraintLayout 2.0 eventually!

 ## Behavior
-- Premissions (Upcoming!)
+- Permissions (Upcoming!)
 - Notifications (Upcoming!)

 # CI and Deployment
 I'll use CI for automated unit tests and deployment!

 # Upcoming Features
-- Permissons
+- Permissions
 - Notifications
 - Filtering posts on timeline
 - Cache posts using Room